Why did you sponsor a tree outside your house?

 It's a very community minded street.
 People know that the trees have to be watered.
 I think it also connects with other community spirited stuff.
 It sort of helps that general sense that everyone's having a stake in the local area and want to keep it nice for everyone.

 Hannah sponsored her tree through a local charity, Street Trees for Living, who’ve been managing their pioneering tree planting scheme in the London Borough of Lewisham for almost ten years now.
-If you'd like to get involved with a street tree sponsorship scheme local to you, then why not fill in an expression of interest today, and we'll be in contact when Trees for Streets goes live at Easter 2021.
+If you'd like to get involved with a street tree sponsorship scheme local to you, then why not fill in an expression of interest today, and we'll be in contact when Trees for Streets goes live at the start of May 2021.
 Or simply find out how it works.